Social Media Algorithms and Mental Health: What You Really Need to Know

 -

-Machine learning – algorithms “learn” your habits and keep getting better at predicting your faves
+Machine learning – algorithms “learn” your habits and keep refining what they show you

-It's kind of genius… but also a little creepy ๐
+It’s kind of genius… but also a little creepy 👀, right?

 Not all algorithmic stuff is bad news.
 In fact, it can totally boost your mental health if you're following positive spaces.